root-project/root/tree/ntuple/v7/doc/specifications.md

 ## Compression Block

 RNTuple envelopes and pages are wrapped in compression blocks.
-In order to deserialize a page or an envelope, its compressed and ucompressed size needs to be known.
+In order to deserialize a page or an envelope, its compressed and uncompressed size needs to be known.

 If the compressed size == uncompressed size, the data is stored unmodified in uncompressed form.
 Otherwise, data is represented as a series of compressed chunks.
-Each chunk is prepended with the following 9 byte header.
+Each chunk is prepended with the following 9 bytes header.

 ```
 Byte